Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

 ### Test request

 You can perform a test request to the model from the Hydrosphere UI.
 Open the desired application and press the `Test` button.
-Internally it will generate arbitrary input data from the model's contract and send an HTTP request to the application's endpoint.
+Internally it'll mock input data based on the model's contract and send an HTTP request to the application's endpoint.

 ### HTTP request
+You can use HTTP API to get responses from your Application.
+Deployed applications are available for POST requests on the `{CLUSTER_URL}/gateway/application/{APP_NAME}` endpoint.

 Send an HTTP `POST` request.